n1vux/articles/MAP/index.md

 This was for 35 years presumed to be the first academic thesis on SciFi as LitCrit, but no, writer and academic James E Gunn (1923-2020) did his 1951 M.A. thesis first.
 (Had the Internet been available in 1960, a literature search would have found it, or at least the 1958 reference to it.)
 Likely still the earliest Bachelors Thesis, and it centers Literary Merit right in the title.

 * [SciFi Section](./SciFi/)
+* anecdotes related thereto (coming!)
+* Puns of the Year (coming!)
+* the problem with limericks has been rhymed upon ... so maybe not coming.

 ## the Scotch proto-Blogger